Blowing into your sleeping mat should be considered a last resort. Exped has a better way!

 - Moisture (water) helps to grow things inside your mat.
 Those organisms growing on the inner surface of the mat don't belong there

-- That same moisture can break down the very laminate (or coating in lower quality mats) that maintains an air tight seal
+- That same moisture can break down the very laminate (or coating in lower quality mats) that maintains and air tight seal

 Fortunately, Exped has developed several superior alternatives to inflating a mat by lungs/mouth/breath.
 Here they are:

 Integrated pump.
 This is a foam air pump that is built into a couple of our classic mats: SynMat 7 and DownMat 7.
 It's essentially a foam "air sponge," which soaks up air and then, with the help of a pair of hands, pushes said air into the mat via a one-way valve.
-The advantage to this method is that it is impossible to forget your inflation pump - it's part of the mat.
-This pump takes 1-2 minutes for full inflation.
+The advantage to this method is that you can never forget to bring your inflation pump - it's part of the mat.
+Depending on the mat this pump takes 1-2 minutes for full inflation.
 No moist, lung generated air needed!

 Mini Pump.
-This is a compact foam pump.
+This is compact foam pump.
 Again, hand operated - no mechanical parts to fail, no batteries.
 Because of its smaller volume total inflation time is a bit longer.
 We often recommend this one for topping off foam insulated ("self inflating") mats.
-The foam in the sleeping mat expands and draws air in over 30 to 60 minutes (open the inflate valve when you get to camp).
+The foam in the mat expands and draws air in over 30 to 60 minutes.
 Then, before bed, a few strokes of the Mini Pump and the mat is topped up.

 Schnozzel Pumpbag UL.
 This is a high volume pumpsack that doubles as an ultralight stuff sack, which makes its net weight pretty much zero.
 This is by far the fastest way to inflate a sleeping mat - with a little practice many mats can be fully inflated with two bags.
 This one comes in two sizes M/45 liters and L/85 liters.